-8.12 Self-funding
+10.12 Self-funding

 'Self-funding' contributions made by a candidate to their own campaign are not political donations and are not subject to donation caps.
-Contributions made by a candidate to a party of which the candidate is a member are political donations from the candidate to the party and are subject to the donation caps.
+Contributions made by a candidate to the group or party of which the candidate is a member are political donations from the candidate to the group or party and are subject to the donation caps.